sara-sabr/ITStrategy/presentations/en/jekyll.md

 - Click on the Docker icon and go to: `Settings --> Shared Drives`
 - Check whichever drive you will need to access with Docker.
 - Click on Apply

-#### Local IP Address

-You will also need to know your local IP address to access your site.

-- In PowerShell or cmd, run `ipconfig`
-- Multiple sections will be displayed so look for `DockerNAT`
-- Find your IPv4 Address

 #### Blog Posts Not Updated